Stream live music for free: Virtual gigs & classic shows from Elton John, Little Mix, Oasis & more

 Various artists, eg, Brian Wilson, Joan Jett – live.
 8pm, three times a week, Instagram

-For many of the albums, one of the artists involved will join in to provide commentary on what it was like making it.
+For some of the albums, one of the artists involved will join in to provide commentary on what it was like making it.
 So far, these include former Oasis guitarist Bonehead for Definitely Maybe, Peter Doherty and the rest of The Libertines for Up The Bracket and The Streets main man Mike Skinner for Original Pirate Material – handily you can replay all past parties on Tim's website.

 James Blake – live.
 Monthly-ish, Instagram

 Electronic musician James Blake, who has also produced for the likes of Beyoncé and Kendrick Lamar, has been sporadically streaming live shows comprising his own material and covers from his piano at home during lockdown, as well as performing one-off shows and Q&A sessions.
-He's not been performing to any sort of schedule, so keep an eye on his Instagram account for anything coming up, and you can catch all his previous performances on his IGTV channel.
+He's not been performing to any sort of schedule, so keep an eye on his Instagram account for anything coming up, and you can catch his previous performances on his IGTV channel.

 Previous live shows you can catch up on

-The mega-selling group did a socially distanced live set from their hometown of Los Angeles on Saturday 16 May.
+The mega-selling group did a socially distanced live set from their hometown of Los Angeles in May.
 Will.i.am, Taboo, Apl.de.ap and J Rey Soul played for two hours, during which they spoke to fans ('Peabodies', apparently) from around the world as well as performing the likes of Where Is The Love? and Let's Get It Started.
 You can watch the whole thing back on Black Eyed Peas' YouTube channel.

-New.
 Major Lazer, Facebook and YouTube

 Sophie Ellis-Bextor, Instagram

 Don't worry, we haven't formed a band.
-Following Martin's appearance on BBC Radio 4's Desert Island Discs on Sunday 7 June (which you can listen to on BBC Sounds if you missed it), MSE Katie decided to compile the MSE team's desert island discs to give us a boost while we're all working apart from one another.
+Following Martin's appearance on BBC Radio 4's Desert Island Discs on Sunday 7 June (which you can still listen to on BBC Sounds if you missed it), MSE Katie decided to compile the MSE team's desert island discs to give us a boost while we're all working apart from one another.
 So if you want to know what lockdown sounds like to us (S Club 7, AC/DC and most things in between apparently), here's the MSE Desert Island Discs playlist on Spotify.

 Have your say